Dental Health

 1. A toothache

-Some people ignore tooth pain hoping that it will go away after a while.
-Even if that happens, you should not take it lightly as such pains indicate some underlying health concerns.
-Any type of toothache, whether mild, severe, frequent or recurring, should get checked immediately so that the dentist could know the real cause behind it.
+Any type of toothache, whether mild, severe, frequent, or recurring, should get checked immediately so that the dentist can know the real cause behind it.
 Who knows, it may be cavities in its early stages!

 2. Tooth sensitivity to hold and cold

-When your teeth experience strong sensitivity to hold and cold foods or drink, it’s most likely a sign of cavity.
-Or this could also indicate a tooth decay.
-And if you did not visit the dentist immediately, it might grow into something bigger to compound your problems.
-Plus, delaying the visit can force you to spend more when the disease reaches advanced level due to your negligence.
+And if you do not visit the dentist immediately, it might grow into something bigger to compound your problems.
+Plus, delaying the visit can force you to spend more when the disease reaches an advanced level due to your negligence.

 3. Bleeding gums

 Many people experience bleeding gum when they brush or floss.
 This may be a sign of periodontal disease caused due to poor oral hygiene.
 Swollen gums are also a problem that arises when plaque buildup hardens around the gum line.
-If not treated timely, these problems can let harmful bacteria enter your bloodstream and reach to different body organs or parts for creating havoc.

-4. White Spots on Teeth
+4. White spots on teeth

 White spots on the teeth often characterize dental decay.
 These very spots become the first signals of the looming decay you ignore.
-More so, such spots are formed when the enamel starts dissolving due to the acid-producing bacteria.
-The decay is no visible from the naked eyes so upon seeing the white spots; you should visit the dentist and start the treatment for dental decay.
+Moreso, such spots are formed when the enamel starts dissolving due to the acid-producing bacteria.

 5. Persistent bad breath

-Having a stinking breath may suggest you have gingivitis.
+Having stinking breath may suggest you have gingivitis.
 Smoking is one of the major reasons behind that.
 Even medical issues are also responsible for.
 Our food choices can also cause bad breath.
-If brushing and flossing can’t help remove this problem, you then need to visit the dentist immediately.
-Delaying it might cause gum disease leading to tooth decay.

-6. Consistent Dry Mouth
+6. Consistent dry mouth

-Dry mouth is bad for your oral health.
+A dry mouth is bad for your oral health.
 Its presence means your mouth will produce less saliva.
-So, food particles stuck between your teeth can’t be washed away leading to the risk of plaque buildup.
-It may also cause bad breath.
-Tooth or gum decay is generally the reason behind dry mouth.
-So, you should visit the dentist if the problem persists.
+So, food particles stuck between your teeth can’t be washed away, leading to the risk of plaque buildup.

 7. Jaw pain

 Jaw pain is also not meant to be ignored.
 It may indicate some problems in your oral cavity.
-In some case, those who grind teeth experience jaw pain.
-If this problem does not go ahead, it might lead to worn out teeth and headaches.
-There may also be some issues with jawbone muscles affecting the functionality of your teeth.
+In some cases, those who grind teeth experience jaw pain.

-8. Changes in the Mouth
+8. Changes in the mouth

-You should take a look in your mouth to find if everything is okay there.
-Check for any discolouration, lumps or other issues in your cheeks.
-See the top and underneath of your tongue and gums and look for some spots.
+See the top and underneath of your tongue and gums, and look for some spots.
 If you find anything unusual, you should consult the dentist without any delay.
 This is a way to maintain optimum dental health.

 9. Mouth sores

-10. Bad taste in mouth
+10. Bad taste in the mouth

 About the author